sjchoure/USB-CDC-Devices/README.md

 The crawler part contains the main function to make your logic work.
 It is used to call functions from the util part to handle various kinds of stuff. *It can be found inside the src/ directory.*
 ## Util
 The util part is where the real magic happens.
 It consists of functions, which reside inside a library, libusb.
 The libusb is a static library. *It can be found inside the util/ directory.*
-There are three types of functions defined inside the library.
+There are four types of functions defined inside the library.
 These are as follows:
  1. Serial Communication functions
  2. Pin Manipulation functions
  3. Advance Features